 Note: suricata-update is the official and recommended way to update and manage rules and rulesets.
-See Rule Management with Suricata-Update sudo apt-get install oinkmaster
+See Rule Management with Suricata-Update

 It is possible to download and install rules manually, but there is a much easier and quicker way to do so.
 There are special programs which you can use for downloading and installing rules.
 There is for example Pulled Pork and Oinkmaster.
 In this documentation the use of Oinkmaster will be described.